FlorentinLavaud/Energy_Consumption_Buildings/README.md

 - Normalizing numerical features

 #### Feature selection
-In order to avoid overfitting, we calculate the mutual information between our features and the variable of interest, namely Site Energy Use.
+In order to avoid overfitting, we compute the Mutual Information between features and the target variable.
 We keep only the variables bringing more than 5% of information.
-Our database of X-train data reaches 1798 rows for 9 columns.
+Our database of X_train data reaches 1798 rows for 9 columns.

 #### Cross validation
+Since we only have ~1800 rows, there is a need to train through [cross validation](https://scikit-learn.org/stable/modules/cross_validation.html#cross-validation).

 #### Scores

 ## Results